Text by NAMITA GUPTA

 They know their warp and weft and are creating drama with their simple yet stunning silhouettes.
 Chic, contemporary and creative, these fashion designers from Bengaluru are creating waves across the globe for their new-age concept-based couture clothing and innovative prêt wear.
 Aesthetic and awe-inspiring are some of the words that best describe their creations that can bring life to any wardrobe.
 Bridging gap between Indian and modern contemporary cuts and styles, these fashion designers are ahead of their game in designing timeless classics.

-1. Where did you study design?
-How did you realise your affinity towards fashion design and take it up as a profession?
+Where did you study design from?
+How did you realise your affinity towards fashion design and how did you decide to take it up as a profession?